-NEW August 2018: CPR/AED Video on Recognize to Recover Presented by Thorne
+August 2018: CPR/AED Video on Recognize to Recover Presented by Thorne

-About 10 days ago, we sent an email to Presidents and Executive Directors with a link to our CPR/AED Training video that was recently posted on the Recognize to Recover website.
+Below is a link to our CPR/AED Training video that was recently posted on the Recognize to Recover website.

 The video was produced to educate players, coaches, referees, and parents as part of our ongoing efforts to promote and elevate player safety.
 This video is part of a comprehensive player safety module that will be included in all online Coaching and Referee Education courses.

 The video is currently available on the Recognize to Recover website, and specifically in the “Cardiac Conditions” section, and you can get to it via this link:

 http://www.recognizetorecover.org/cardiac/#cardiac-arrest (if you don’t see the video immediately, scroll down and you should see it).

 Once the full Player Safety module is complete, we will work with your office on the best way to disseminate the information through your own channels, should you choose to do that.

 (312) 528-7004 or click here.

 We encourage all members (Youth and Adult) to read the email and linked resources in full, and want to reinforce a few items:

 - The bill amends the Victims of Child Abuse Act of 1990 to extend the duty to report suspected child abuse, including sexual abuse, within 24 hours to all adults who are authorized to interact with minor or amateur athletesby a national governing body, a member of a national governing body, or an amateur sports organization that participates in interstate or international amateur athletic competition.
 These individuals are called “covered individuals” in the new legislation.